Ashim-K-Shrestha/The-Layout-Editor/README.md

 ![Count Feature Odd](SS/CountBtnOdd.png)

-**The background color of the count button is set to black when the count value is even.**
+**The background color of the count button is set to black when the count value is odd.**

 ---